 - Develop New Hispanic Brand Restaurants in Core and Other Markets.
 We believe that we have significant opportunities to develop new Pollo Tropical and Taco Cabana restaurants in their respective core markets within Florida and Texas and expand into new markets both within Florida and Texas as well as other regions of the United States.
 By increasing the number of restaurants we operate in a particular market, we believe that we can continue to increase brand awareness and effectively leverage our field supervision, corporate infrastructure and marketing expenditures.
 We also believe that the appeal of our Hispanic Brands and our high brand recognition in our core markets provide us with opportunities to expand into other markets in Florida and Texas.
 In addition, we believe that there are a number of geographic regions in the United States outside of Florida and Texas where the size of the Hispanic population and its influence on the non-Hispanic population provide significant opportunities for development of additional Hispanic Brand restaurants.
-In March 2006, we opened our first Pollo Tropical restaurants in Texas and we acquired four additional Taco Cabana restaurants in Texas from a franchisee.
-During the nine months ended September 30, 2006, we opened four Pollo Tropical restaurants (including one restaurants in Texas and we currently plan to open four Pollo Tropical restaurants (including one additional restaurant in the New York City metropolitan area) and three Taco Cabana restaurants in Texas in the fourth quarter of 2006.
-In 2007, we currently plan to open between seven and ten Pollo Tropical restaurants. - Increase Comparable Restaurant Sales.
+In March 2006, we opened our first Pollo Tropical restaurant in the New York City metropolitan area.
+In 2005, we opened a total of six new Pollo Tropical restaurants in Florida and six new Taco Cabana restaurants in Texas and we acquired four additional Taco Cabana restaurants in Texas from a franchisee.
+During the nine months ended September 30, 2006, we opened four Pollo Tropical restaurants (including one restaurant in the New York City metropolitan area) and seven Taco Cabana restaurants in Texas and we currently plan to open four Pollo Tropical restaurants (including one restaurant in the New York City metropolitan area) and three Taco Cabana restaurants in Texas in the fourth quarter of 2006.
+In 2007, we currently plan to open between eight and ten Pollo Tropical restaurants and between ten and twelve Taco Cabana restaurants. - Increase Comparable Restaurant Sales.
 Our strategy is to grow sales in our existing restaurants by continuing to develop new menu offerings and enhance the effectiveness of our proprietary advertising and promotional programs for our Hispanic Brands, further capitalize on attractive industry and demographic trends and enhance the quality of the customer experience at our restaurants.
-We also believe that our Burger King restaurants are well-positioned to benefit from BKC's initiatives with respect to the Burger King brand.

-• Continue to Improve Income from Operations and Leverage Existing Infrastructure.
+We also believe that our Burger King restaurants are well-positioned to benefit from BKC's initiatives with respect to the Burger King brand. - Continue to Improve Income from Operations and Leverage Existing Infrastructure.
 We believe that our continuing development of new company-owned Hispanic Brand restaurants, combined with our strategy to increase sales at our existing Hispanic Brand restaurants, will increase revenues generated by our Hispanic Brands as a percentage of our consolidated revenues, positioning us to continue to improve our overall income from operations.
 We also believe that our large restaurant base, skilled management team, sophisticated management information and operating systems, and training and development programs support our strategy of enhancing operating efficiencies for our existing restaurants and profitably growing our restaurant base.